m4dr1nch/m4dr1nch.github.io/content/blog/bizness/index.md

 date = 2024-01-14T21:17:42+02:00
 draft = false
 tags = ['htb', 'writeup']
-summary = 'An easy capture the flag challenge writeup' thumbnail = 'img/bz-logo.png'
+summary = '[Bizness](https://app.hackthebox.com/machines/Bizness) is an easy CTF machine from HTB.
+The initial access is trivial, but the privilege escalation bit was a little bit harder.
+Overall a fun challenge, shoutout to [C4rm3l0](https://app.hackthebox.com/users/458049).' description = '"Bizness" is an easy Linux CTF machine.
+Released on 6th of January, 2024 (HackTheBox).' thumbnail = 'img/bz-logo.png'
 +++

-[Bizness](https://app.hackthebox.com/machines/Bizness) is an easy CTF machine on HackTheBox.
-The initial access is trivial, but the priviledge escalation bit was a little bit harder.
-Overall a fun challenge, shoutout to [C4rm3l0](https://app.hackthebox.com/users/458049).

 Initial Access
 ==============